Kingston Estate: History

-1994: Kingston was awarded South Australian business of the year as well as the Kingston Estate 1991 Reserve Chardonnay and won double gold at the San Francisco International Wine Show and the Hyatt Advertiser Award for South Australia's best Chardonnay.
+1994: Kingston was awarded South Australian Business of the Year as well as the Kingston Estate 1991 Reserve Chardonnay and won double gold at the San Francisco International Wine Show and the Hyatt Advertiser Award for South Australia's best Chardonnay.

-1998: Kingston expands its vineyards, planting about 300 acres of vines on the Sturt Highway, opposite the winery at Kingston-on-Murray.
+1998: Kingston expands its vineyards, planting about 300 acres of vines on the Sturt Highway, opposite the winery Year Kingston-on-Murray.
 A further 200 acres were planted in 1999.
 Key components of this expansion were merlot and petit verdot, until then little known in Australia.

 1999: Bill Moularadellis offers long-term contracts to grape growers in other South Australian regions.
-Approximately 30 percent of the winery's grape intake is now from other premium regions throughout South Australia, including the Clare Valley, Adelaide Hills, Langhorne Creek and the Limestone Coast wine zone.
+Approximately 30 percent of the winery's grape intake is now from other premium regions throughout South Australia, including the Clare Valley, Adelaide Hills, Langhorne Creek, and the Limestone Coast wine zone.

-2000: Kingston Estate acquired Swan Hill, based Ashwood Grove.
+2000: Kingston Estate acquired Swan Hill, based in Ashwood Grove.

 2001: Kingston Estate launched its Kingston Estate Echelon Selection range, focusing on non-mainstream grape varieties.

 2003: The Kingston 2002 Echelon Selection Petit Verdot wins top gold in its class at the 2003 Royal Melbourne Show and is the only non-mainstream red in the taste-off for the Jimmy Watson Memorial Trophy.